singhkuljeet271/Pages-App/README.md

-# Pages
+#Pages-App
-It is a  basic application ,in which we created multiple templates and used the concept of extending templates.
+It is a very simple Pages app with a Homepage and Aboutpage in it.
+After building this application I have added Tests to it and deployed it on Heroku.